-- 10. Turn the water pump OFF.
+- 11. Turn the water pump OFF.
 Remove the plastic hose from the container.
-Turn the siphon valve OFF. - 11.
-Pour 1 cup of RV antifreeze into all sink drain P-traps. - 12.
+Turn the siphon valve OFF.
+Return valve positions to NORMAL - 12.
+Pour 1 cup of RV antifreeze into all sink drain P-traps. - 13.
 To prevent staining, wipe the RV antifreeze out of the sinks, shower (or tub) and toilet using a soft, dry cloth.

-In the spring when flushing antifreeze out of the lines:
+In the spring when flushing antifreeze out of the lines

 - 1. Set the city water valve at the utility center to the CITY position. - 2.
-Attach a pressurized water source to the fresh water inlet on the utility center.

-- 3. At the water pump, the tank shutoff valve should be OFF.
-Siphon valve should be OFF.
-Do NOT turn on the water pump. - 4.
-Open all drain lines including the fresh water tank. - Turn on the water source and open the faucets (hot and cold).
+Attach a pressurized water source to the fresh water inlet on the utility center. - 3.
+Water pump valve configuration should be set to Winterize - 4.
+Open all drain lines including the fresh water tank. - 5.
+Turn on the water source and open the faucets (hot and cold).
 When the water is clear coming out of a faucet, turn it off.
-Include the outside shower, outside kitchen and the toilet. - 6.
-When lines have been flushed, replace the drain plug in the water heater.
+Include the outside shower, outside kitchen and the toilet.

+- 6. When lines have been flushed, replace the drain plug in the water heater.
 Set the bypass valves to NORMAL, and fill the water heater with water.
 Open the HOT water faucets until a steady stream of water runs out of them.
 Turn off the faucets.
 The water heater should now be full of water.
 Power can be restored to the water heater. - 7.
-If your RV has a water filter it should be installed as well.
+Return the pump valve position to normal.